Senlion5/handmade-hub/README.md

 }
 ```

-Set up the environment variables.
+Set up the environment variables first.

-This network app is designed to be secure.
+* This web application is designed to be secure.

 ### Install server dependencies